MonetDBSolutions/monetdb-stethoscope/docs/source/introduction.rst

 Introduction
 ============

-``pystethoscope`` is a command line tool to filter and format the events coming from the MonetDB profiler.
+``stethoscope`` is a command line tool to filter and format the events coming from the MonetDB profiler.
 This profiler emits two JSON objects, one at the start and one at the end of every MAL instruction executed.
-``pystethoscope`` connects to a MonetDB server process, reads the objects emitted by the profiler and performs various transformations specified by the user.
+``stethoscope`` connects to a MonetDB server process, reads the objects emitted by the profiler and performs various transformations specified by the user.

 Its name is inspired by the medical device, called a stethoscope.
 It can be attached to a body to listen to the lungs and heart.
-The same holds for ``pystethoscope``.
+The same holds for ``stethoscope``.
 You can attach it to a running MonetDB server and immediately see what it is doing.

 Conceptually the user specifies a transformation pipeline.
 The pipeline